mlr-org/mlr3pipelines/usecases.md

   - **train**:
     - input: [[Task]]
     - does: 1.
 Trains models an different folds of data.
 Predicts on holdout splits.
-        		2. Trains a model on full data, saves model to **.params**.
+            2. Trains a model on full data, saves model to **.state**.
     - returns: Prediction
-  - **params:**: trained model
+  - **state:**: trained model
   - **predict**:
     - input: [[Task]]
-    - does: Predict with model from .params
+    - does: Predict with model from .state
-    - returns: Prediction
+    - returns: .state model prediction

 ##### [[PipeOpThreshold]]